franklinhenri/100DaysOfDevRel/README.md

 4. [Developer Experience](04_dx_developer_experience) - What is developer experience (DX) and why does it matter ?
 5. [Platform vs Product](02_platform_vs_product) - How do platforms differ from product ?
 6. [Time-To-Whatever](05_time_to_whatever) - How quick can you let the developers do the stuff that they want to do ?
+7. [Developer Personas](06_developer_personas) - Tailoring our efforts and initiatives for each developer might be a challenge unless we have identified developer personas.